RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

 ##### Jobs per acre

 This input allows a user to estimate jobs provided by the selected warehouses at prescribed jobs per acre values.
 The default value is 8 jobs per acre as estimated by a bottom-up comparison of Inland Empire warehouse jobs and acres in 2023.
 Values between 4 and 20 are allowed.

+##### Vacancy Rate

+This input allows a user to estimate the available warehouse space that is vacant.
+The default is currently set to an average of the vacancy rates from LA county (3.8%) and the IE (6.3%) based on Q1 2024 industrial real estate reports.

+#### Download Polygons

+The warehouse dataset, including the geospatial polygons, can be download as a *.geojson* format data table.
+Warehouses exported will only include those currently selected using other user input selection options.

 ### 2. Summary stats table